-Dr. Lambert is a licensed clinical psychologist who specializes in community mental health.
-She has particular interest in working with underserved populations including minorities, the elderly, and people with serious psychiatric disabilities.
-She came to William James College in September 2010 to serve as the Director of Diversity Education and Inclusion as well as the Associate Director of Operations for the Clinical PsyD program.
-In September 2012 she was appointed the Associate Vice President for Academic Affairs for the school.
-Currently she is also serving as the Chair of the Clinical program.
-Prior to coming to William James College, Dr. Lambert served as an Associate Professor at Nova Southeastern University and the Director of Internship training for the Nova Psychological Services Center and the Nova Consortium.
+Stacey Lambert is a clinical psychologist who specializes in community mental health.
+Her primary clinical interest is in working with underserved populations, particularly people with serious psychiatric disabilities.
+She is licensed as a psychologist and health service provider, in the State of Massachusetts.
+She has been at William James College since September 2010 and serves as the Associate Vice President for Academic Affairs for the school.
+She is also the Chair of the APA accredited Clinical doctoral program.
+Prior to coming to William James College, Dr. Lambert served as an Associate Professor at Nova Southeastern University and the Director of Internship training for the Nova Psychological Services Center and the Nova Consortium for over ten years.
 She is an APA site visitor, private consultant on accreditation issues, and was an associate editor for Professional Psychology: Research and Practice.
-Dr. Lambert routinely presents her work at State and National Conferences.
-Additionally, she served as the Board Chair of Broward Housing Solutions for four years and Vice Chair for two years.
-She completed her pre-doctoral internship and post doctoral fellowship at Yale University School of Medicine, Department of Psychiatry and earned her doctorate degree from Nova Southeastern.
+She completed her pre-doctoral internship and post-doctoral fellowship at Yale University School of Medicine, Department of Psychiatry and earned her doctorate degree from Nova Southeastern University.

 Lucero Latino Mental Health Program Director, Dr. Stacey Lambert, interviewed by Neil Conan, February 15, 2012 on NPR’s Talk of the Nation.
 Listen here...
 Providing Therapy Across Different Cultures